 The KLW land package is located just 10 km northwest of the town of Kirkland Lake in the heart of the Kirkland Lake gold camp which has produced in excess of 47 million ounces of gold in its 100 year history2.
-The KLW property hosts numerous intersecting northeast and northwest trending faults and structures that cut through a variety of the volcanic-dominated Blake River Group.
+The KLW property hosts numerous intersecting northeast- and northwest-trending faults and structures that cut through a variety of the volcanics-dominated Blake River Group.
 Felsic and mafic-ultramafic intrusive rocks are also present giving the KLW land package a variety of environments conducive to orogenic gold mineralization.
 Numerous pits, shafts and workings are present on the property which has seen little systematic exploration.

-The KLC-Arnold land package is transected by over 12 km of the Kirkland Lake Fault, a deep crustal scale deformation zone that is intimately related to the gold deposits in the Kirkland Lake gold camp3 and that also hosts several known kimberlite bodies.
-The KLC-Arnold land package is proximal to the east-west trending Victoria Creek Deformation Zone which is associated with Agnico Eagle's Upper Beaver complex which hosts probable reserves of 7.99Mt at 5.43 g/t Au and 0.25% Cu for 1.4M ounces of gold and 19,980 tonnes of copper (as of December 31, 2020)4.
-The Victoria Creek gold deposit lies along the same structural trend and hosts a historical mineral resource (NI 43-101 non-compliant) of 4.9Mt at 3.43 g/t Au5.
+The KLC land package, which includes the Arnold Property, is transected by over 12 km of the Kirkland Lake Fault, a deep crustal scale deformation zone that is intimately related to the gold deposits in the Kirkland Lake gold camp3 and that also hosts several known kimberlite bodies.
+The KLC land package is

+1 https://merc.laurentian.ca/research/activities/transectlarderlake proximal to the east-west trending Victoria Creek Deformation Zone which is associated with Agnico Eagle's Upper Beaver complex which hosts probable reserves of 7.99Mt at 5.43 g/t Au and 0.25% Cu for 1.4M ounces of gold and 19,980 tonnes of copper (as of December 31, 2020)1.
+The Victoria Creek gold deposit lies along the same structural trend and hosts a historical mineral resource (NI 43-101 non-compliant) of 4.9Mt at 3.43 g/t Au2.